10,000 signatures reached

 Why is this important?

-During the week of March 15, lakhs of students and youth across continents went on a climate strike, demanding for urgent climate action from all the national governments around the world.
+Inspired by Swedish student and climate change activist Greta Thunberg, lakhs of students and youth across continents went on a climate strike in March '19, demanding urgent climate action from their national governments.
 India is a signatory to the historic Paris Agreement, an international treaty to combat climate change and limit rise in global temperatures through Intended Nationally Determined Contributions (INDC).
 The Intergovernmental Panel on Climate Change (IPCC), Special Report has sounded an undeniable warning call to nations to collectively limit the rise in global average temperatures to well under 1.5°C.

 - India’s INDC has yet not fulfilled the commitment of renewable energy generation.